Timeline of the National Hockey League: Timeline

-Early years
+1917–1942: Early years

 Four/three teams (1917–19)

 The four teams that began the inaugural NHL season were the Montreal Canadiens, the Montreal Wanderers, the original Ottawa Senators, and the Toronto Arenas.
-However, after completing four games, the Wanderers withdrew from the league due to their arena burning down, and the NHL continued this season and the next with only three teams.
+However, after completing four games, the Wanderers withdrew from the league due to their arena burning down, and the NHL continued that season and the next with only three teams.

 Four teams (1919–24)

 In its third season, 1919–20, the NHL underwent its first expansion, adding the Quebec Bulldogs.
 Toronto changed its name to Toronto St. Patricks.

 1920: Quebec relocates to Hamilton

-For the 1920–21 season, Quebec relocated to Hamilton, becoming the Hamilton Tigers.
+For the 1920–21 season, Quebec relocated to Hamilton and changed their name, becoming the Hamilton Tigers.

 Six teams (1924–25)

-Two new teams joined the NHL in its eighth season, the Boston Bruins, and the Montreal Maroons.
+Two new teams joined the NHL in its eighth season, the Boston Bruins, the first expansion team in the United States, and the Montreal Maroons.

 Seven teams (1925–26)

 The next season, the NHL added two new teams, the Pittsburgh Pirates and the New York Americans.
 The Americans were stocked by purchasing the contracts of the Hamilton Tigers players, and the Tigers franchise was subsequently revoked by the league.